Hauteclere/SheCodesDRF2023Supplementary/DRF_structure/DRF_structure.md

 Have a think about what kinds of requests users will need to make at the API to achieve the MVP functionality of your app.
 Note these down - there's a good example of an API spec on Thinkific.

 ## HTTP Messages
 The requests and responses that our API will be dealing with follow a protocol called [**HTTP**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages) (**H**yper**T**ext **T**ransfer **P**rotocol).
 The protocol is just a specified format for messages.
 If messages weren't in a uniform format it would be very difficult to write programs to deal with them!
+HTTP is used for all sorts of apps.
+In fact your full-stack Django apps were using the same protocol to send pages to the user's browser.

-When the user triggers behaviour in the front end, it sends a *request* to the back end.
-The back end does some work and replies with a *response*.
+When the user triggers behaviour on our front end, it will send a *request* to the back end.
+The back end will do some work and reply with a *response*.

 Let's look at the format of an HTTP request and response - there's a great diagram on thinkific.
 We'll discuss this in some detail in class.

 ![The request and response cycle](img/req_and_resp_cycle.png)

-First, let's run an example full-stack app, and take a look at the requests it is sending and the responses it is receiving...
+First, let's run an example full-stack app, and take a look at the requests it is receiving and the responses it is sending...

 [Bird App](http://127.0.0.1:8000/sightings/) *I ran this app locally in class, so if you're reading this after the fact you won't be able to access it.
 But you could use an app you designed in the Django unit to get the same result.*